MAbhishekkSah/phase3_Sporty-Shoes/README.md

 	JPA: To manage the operations for the application.

-	Lombok: It is the tool of the java library that was used to generate code for minimizing the unused code.

 	Rest-API: To create the API methods and to check the response of the object entities.

 	Spring Tool Suite: To write and execute the code.